Shedinho20/Project01/Readme.md

-# This is the first group project as part of the requirements of CSIS
+# This is the first group project as part of the requirements of CSIS3290

 ### Group members